day8/re-frame/docs/Interceptors.md

 ## Introduction

-This is an interceptors tutorial.
+This is a tutorial on re-frame Interceptors.

 ## Table Of Contents